jbcodeforce/jbcodeforce.github.io/docs/techno/atlas.md

     * **Infrastructure** extends Asset and may be used for cluster, host,...
     * **DataSet** extends Referenceable, represents an type that stores data.
 Expected to have a Schema to define attributes
     * **Process** extends Asset represents any data transformation operation.
+* **Relationships** to describe connections between entities.

-* We can define `Classification` by defining new type:
+* We can define `Classification` can be associated to entities but are not attributes:

 ```json
  {